- 2015 Dates and Prices

 Summer Staff Online Application

 Thank you for your interest in staffing a USY Summer Program.
-We are currently assessing our needs for this coming summer and will be posting the application shortly.
+Apply here.

 Summer Staff Job Descriptions

 Staffing a USY Summer Program can be one of the most rewarding experiences in Jewish education.
 The prospect of working with some of North America’s finest teenagers and helping them to shape their Jewish lives is a fabulous opportunity.

 In many respects, the responsibilities of a USY Summer Program staff member are similar to those of a camp counselor.
 At times, the staff member will need to be an authority figure, a good listener, and a friend.
 In addition, the staff members must be able to plan and implement programs relating to Israel as well as Judaism.

 Unlike camp, however, there are no “specialists” on USY Summer Programs.
 Therefore, USY Summer Program staff people are expected to plan and carry out many of these “specialties.”
 Ability to handle many varied responsibilities in a time-sensitive environment is a definite plus.